-WASHINGTON, D.C. - In a major victory for the nation's health and the fight against tobacco, a federal court today ordered the U.S. Food and Drug Administration (FDA) to expeditiously issue a final rule requiring graphic health warnings on cigarette packs and advertising, as mandated by a 2009 federal law.
+WASHINGTON, D.C. - In a major victory for the nation's health and the fight against tobacco, a federal court on Tuesday ordered the U.S. Food and Drug Administration (FDA) to issue a final rule mandating graphic health warnings on cigarette packs and advertising by March 15, 2020.

-The ruling by U.S. District Judge Indira Talwani of the U.S. District Court for the District of Massachusetts was in response to a lawsuit filed in October 2016 by eight public health and medical groups and several individual pediatricians.
-Judge Talwani agreed with the health groups that the FDA has both "unlawfully withheld" and "unreasonably delayed" agency action to require the graphic warnings.
+The order by U.S. District Judge Indira Talwani of the U.S. District Court for the District of Massachusetts was in response to a lawsuit filed in October 2016 by eight public health and medical groups and several individual pediatricians.
+In a September 2018 ruling, Judge Talwani agreed with the health groups that the FDA has both "unlawfully withheld" and "unreasonably delayed" agency action to require the graphic warnings.